Coopexx/WeatherApp/README.md

 ## Browser Support

-The website is tested and works on Chrome, FireFox and Opera.
+The website is tested and works on Chrome, Edge, FireFox and Opera.

 ## How to install